Structure in Deep Reinforcement Learning: A Survey and Open Problems

 This pattern uses structural information to create task, goal, or dynamics distributions from which MDPs can be sampled.
-This subsumes the idea of procedurally generated environments while additionally incorporating methods that use auxiliary models inducing structure in the environment generation process.
-The decomposition is reflected in the aspects of the environment generation that are impacted by the generative process, such as dynamics, reward structure, state space, etc. Given the online nature of this pattern, methods in this pattern end up addressing curriculum learning in one way or another.
+This subsumes the idea of procedurally generated environments while incorporating methods that use auxiliary models to induce structure in the environment generation process.
+The decomposition is reflected in the aspects of the environment generation that are impacted by the generative process, such as dynamics, reward structure, state space, etc. Given the online nature of environment generation, methods in this pattern address curriculum learning in one way or another.

 In the taxi example, a curriculum of tasks could be generated, starting with simple tasks (like navigating an empty grid) and gradually introducing complexity (like adding traffic and passengers with different destinations).
 Ensuring that the generated MDPs provide good coverage of the problem space is crucial to avoid overfitting to a specific subset of tasks.
-This necessitates additional diversity constraints that need to be incorporated into the environment generation process.
-Structure, crucially, provides additional interpretability and controllability in the environment generation process, thus, making benchmarking easier than methods that use unsupervised techniques~\shortcite{laskin-neurips21a}.
+This necessitates additional diversity constraints that must be incorporated into the environment generation process.
+Structure, crucially, provides additional interpretability and controllability in the environment generation process, thus making benchmarking easier than methods that use unsupervised techniques~\shortcite{laskin-neurips21a}.

-The compositional nature of learning problems can be modeled using rule-based grammar. \shortciteA{kumar-iclr21a} particularly utilize this to impact the transition dynamics and generate environments.
-This allows them to train agents with an implicit compositional curriculum.
-This is further used by \shortciteA{kumar-neurips22a} in their auxiliary optimization procedure.
-Another way to capture task dependencies is through latent graphical models, which can be used to generate the state-space, reward functions, and transition dynamics~\shortcite{wang-neurips21a,ada-arxiv23a}.
+Rule-based grammars help model the compositional nature of learning problems. \shortciteA{kumar-iclr21a} utilize this to impact the transition dynamics and generate environments.
+This allows them to train agents with an implicit compositional curriculum. \shortciteA{kumar-neurips22a} use these grammars in their auxiliary optimization procedure.
+Another way to capture task dependencies is through latent graphical models, which generate the state-space, reward functions, and transition dynamics~\shortcite{wang-neurips21a,ada-arxiv23a}.

-Latent dynamics models allow simulating task distributions, which can help with generalization~\shortcite{lee-neurips21a}.
-Clustering methods such as \shortcite{chu-arxiv23a}, on the other hand, explore task similarities by meta-learning a clustering method through an exploration policy.
-In a way, they recover a factored decomposition on the task space where individual clusters can be further used for policy adaptation.
+Latent dynamics models allow simulating task distributions, which help with generalization~\shortcite{lee-neurips21a}.
+Clustering methods such as Exploratory Task Clustering~\shortcite{chu-arxiv23a} explore task similarities by meta-learning a clustering method through an exploration policy.
+In some sense, they recover a factored decomposition on the task space where individual clusters can be further used for policy adaptation.